April 12, 2017

 |Total Spending Power||$2.2B|

 Immigrants nationally are 28 percent more likely to be entrepreneurs than natives.
 In 2010, roughly one in 10 American workers with jobs at private firms were employed at immigrant-founded companies.
-Immigrants similarly play an important role as entrepreneurs in this city.
+Immigrants similarly play an important role as entrepreneurs in this metro area.

 Make your voice heard on immigration reform by tweeting at @slcmayor, the mayor in your area.